 as the particles' kinetic energy, while the true kinetic energy for particles is

-where $m_i$ is the $i$th particle's mass.
+where $m_i$ is the $i$-th particle's mass.
 The PRMD starts from the Lagrangian $L$ introduced as

 where $\Phi $ is the potential energy among particles and $L_{{\bf H}}$ is the Lagrangian associated with $\dot {\bf H}$, ${\bf H}$, and external pressure and $L_{{\bf H}}$ has no contribution to the particles' dynamical equations.
-The aim of this comment is to check whether the chosen kinetic energy is appropriate by comparing the dynamical equations for particles with the Newton's Second Law
+The purpose of this comment is to study whether the chosen kinetic energy is reasonable by comparing the generated dynamical equations for particles with the Newton's Second Law

-with the net force ${\bf F}_i$ acting on particle $i$.
-In order to interpret the Eq.~(2) of the PRMD's original paper\cite{pr} accurately, especially the force term, let us deduce it again in the following three case steps.
+where ${\bf F}_i$ is the net force acting on particle $i$.
+Now let us do the following three cases in sequence.

 Case 1, from the Lagrangian dynamical equation, we can easily reproduce Eq.~(\ref{c5}) by using ${\bf r}_i$ as ``generalized coordinates'' and using the complete kinetic energy Eq.~(\ref{c3}) to replace $K^{\prime }$ in Eq.~(\ref {c6}), with